 Yes, we built a better rubber band.

-Friends and family of Pete Evenson and Martha Spelman, have been hearing snippets about our work on Packbands, a product we’ve been jointly developing over the last year.
+Friends and family of Pete Evenson and Martha Spelman have been hearing snippets about our work on Packbands, a storage and organization product we’ve been jointly developing over the last year.
 And now, we’re happy to say, that project is a reality!
 We just took delivery on our first 100 bundles -- three stretchy, colorful, adjustable straps packed in one beautiful, reusable bag.
 We'd like to bring you up to speed...

 The design and manufacturing process has been a learning experience; at times challenging, often fun, but especially gratifying that we came up with an idea and executed.
 The idea is simple -- we thought it was surprising that it didn’t already exist.
 As is often the case with daily life issues: we think “Wouldn’t it be great if?” this problem could be solved…so we did…we built a better rubber band.

 As a family of travelers, we've learned that the real ticket to organized travel was rolling clothes but also securing with a rubber band to keep clothing and accessories organized, especially if you are stopping at multiple destinations.
 But there’s a problem with rubber bands: they are sometimes hard to stretch around a rolled bundle, they wrinkle clothing and they break.
-We tried Velcro and it snags.
+We tried Velcro straps and they snag.
+Bungee cords, twist ties or other tie-downs aren't an option.
 Other methods have parts that can rust or break.
 Why not a better solution?

 What are Packbands?